-Olive’s joy and optimism are never dampened by her dysfunctional family, comprised of obsessive career-driven father, a heroin-snorting grandfather, a suicidal uncle, and a moody-yet-silent brother.
+Olive's joy and optimism are never dampened by her dysfunctional family, comprised of obsessive career-driven father, a heroin-snorting grandfather, a suicidal uncle, and an optionally mute brother.

 Desperate to please everyone, Olive's mother (played by Toni Collette) persuades the family to go on a road trip to said contest.
 But breakdowns (both mechanical and emotional), corpses, and exes make the road somewhat bumpy.